Walter Wilczynski: Research

-Wilczynski's research focuses on the study of neural origins of social behavior in animals.
-This research draws upon multiple separate disciplines, including neuroanatomy, neuroendocrinology, and neurophysiology.
-Animals whose behavior he has studied include multiple frog species, such as cricket frogs, American green tree frogs, and túngara frogs.
+Wilczynski's research focused on the study of neural origins of social behavior in animals.
+This research drew upon multiple separate disciplines, including neuroanatomy, neuroendocrinology, and neurophysiology.
+Animals whose behavior he studied include multiple frog species, such as cricket frogs, American green tree frogs, and túngara frogs.

 Awards and memberships

-Wilczynski is a member of the American Association for the Advancement of Science and Sigma Xi, among other organizations.
+Wilczynski was a member of the American Association for the Advancement of Science and Sigma Xi, among other organizations.
 He was a Fulbright U.S. Scholar to the University of Chile in 2016.

 Editorial activities

 Wilczynski was the editor-in-chief of Brain, Behavior and Evolution from 1999 to 2009.
-He is also a past editorial board member of the Journal of Zoology (2007–2010) and a former associate editor of Animal Behaviour (1997–2000).
+He was also an editorial board member of the Journal of Zoology (2007–2010) and an associate editor of Animal Behaviour (1997–2000).